Do you feel overwhelmed with all the things you need to do to keep your eCommerce business running smoothly?

 Hiring a virtual assistant can help ease the workload and give you breathing room to focus on your high-value tasks.
 Your administrative assistant can help you manage customer service, social media requests, and data entry.
 They can also help generate and nurture leads for your eCommerce website, track expenses, prepare business analytics reports, and perform other administrative tasks.

 Don’t know how to hire a virtual assistant for your eCommerce business?
-Read on to learn six tips:
+Read on to learn seven tips:

 1. List the tasks you want to delegate